NIAEFEUP/uni/app_feup/assets/text/TermsAndConditions.md

 \
 **Contacting us**

-If you would like to contact us to understand more about this Agreement or wish to contact us concerning any matter relating to it, you may send an email to [ni@aefeup.pt](mailto:ni@aefeup.pt)
+If you would like to contact us to understand more about this Agreement or wish to contact us concerning any matter relating to it, you may send an email to [ni@aefeup.pt](mailto:ni@aefeup.pt).
 \
 \
 This document was last updated on February 25, 2021